Blood Orange Cake with Pistachios

 An orange pistachio cake with a slice cut off

-As soon as blood orange season begins, I find myself picking up as many as I can to make fresh juice, smoothies, and baked treats like this blood orange cake recipe.
+As soon as blood orange season begins, I find myself picking up as many as I can to make fresh orange juice with ginger, smoothies, and baked treats like this blood orange cake recipe.

 The gorgeous reddish-pink-orange unique color and patterns within blood oranges make them an absolute treat to work with and put in any recipe where they’re on display.
 This orange cake recipe is no different – topped with candied blood orange slices and crushed pistachio nuts for a fluffy, moist cake that looks as good as it tastes.